3amo-magdy/chess/README.md

 # chess in C
-#was made using SDL2 library in pure C
+# Was made using SDL2 library in pure C
-#read the documentation report.
+# Please Read the documentation report.
-#we hope you like it !
+# We hope you like it !
 # AMR MAGDY & YOUSSEF SABER